Founder and President

 quarterback, baseball player, wrestler and track athlete.
 While at the

-University of Wisconsin Milwaukee he majored in fine arts and won the Best
+University of Wisconsin Milwaukee he majored in fine arts.

 After college, Josten moved to Ft.
 Lauderdale, Florida, where he